Published By Janet Gershen-Siegel at July 14th, 2018

 And also credit accounts of any sort ought to help you to better even out business expenditures, thus making financial planning easier.
 These are companies like PayPal Credit, T-Mobile, and Best Buy.

 Know what is happening with your credit.
 Make certain it is being reported and address any mistakes as soon as possible.
-Get in the practice of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the details, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost you at the CRAs.
 Update the information if there are errors or the info is incomplete.

 So, what’s all this monitoring for?
 It’s to contest any problems in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs typically want you to dispute in a particular way.